vikkyconer/ramdaplus/README.md

 A functional library for JS programmers.
 Inspired by ramda https://github.com/ramda/ .
 It's goal is that you should never mutate your data at server side

 # Why RamdaPlus ?
-RamdaPlus gives you power of ramda with some extensive features which are missing in ramda.
-We have covered some basic features for now but eventually will add all ramda functions with extensive support plus will also add extra features.
+RamdaPlus gives you power of ramda and Lodash combined with some extensive features.
+We have covered some basic features for now but eventually will add all ramda and loadash functions with extensive support plus will also add extra features.

 # What's different than ramda ?